|

 IX.
 The Absorption Level Of Immune Systems

 Arie de Geus: I am close to thinking that since companies are living beings, they have something like an immune system.
 Varela can tell you very interesting stories about how the immune system works.
 But the immune system, as I understand it from him, constantly creates an equilibrium between intruders from the outside and the internal population of the living being.
 The immune system is not an army that goes out and fires at every intruder, on the contrary.
-Space, the creation of space is not only internal space, it’s also space towards the outside world that is part of the learning, allowing insight of new elements coming from the outside.
+Space, the creation of space is not only internal space, its also space towards the outside world that is part of the learning, allowing insight of new elements coming from the outside.
 But the amount and the speed at which it takes place, and the multiplication of the intruders inside the body, are controlled by the immune system.
 You can never know at the moment of intrusion whether that intruder is going to work as a parasite, or whether that intruder is willing to live in symbiosis, or whether that intruder is just a visitor who will come in and disappear.
 But the parasites can do tremendous damage, and you only find out that it truly is a parasite at the moment of exit, never before.
 The immune system is the one that keeps the equilibrium and Varela has made me understand that the human immune system can deal with intrusions up to 25 percent of its own total population.

 COS: Really?